 The size and widespread collaboration behind E-LIS provide advantages to the author in disseminating work.
-69 editors from 41 countries are actively involved in promoting E-LIS, enhancing the probability that works of E-LIS authors will be found.
+Sixty-nine editors from 41 countries are actively involved in promoting E-LIS, enhancing the probability that works of E-LIS authors will be found.

-E-LIS for searching (content)
+E-LIS FOR SEARCHING (CONTENT)

 As of February 3, 2007, E-LIS included a total of 5,043 documents.
-The E-LIS Advanced Search allows for global searching on each field, which greatly facilitates an analysis of E-LIS contents.
+The E-LIS Advanced Search allows global searching in each field, which greatly facilitates an analysis of E-LIS contents.

-2,842 of the documents in E-LIS, or 56%, are refereed.
-There are a total of 2,531 journal articles (online / unpaginated or print / paginated); of these, 1,940, or 76% are refereed.
-There are 1,178 conference related items (proceedings, papers, posters); of these, 549, or 46%, are refereed.
-There are a number of other types of documents in E-LIS, such as theses (133), book chapters (119), and more.
+Of those documents 2,842, or 56 percent, are refereed.
+There are a total of 2,531 journal articles (online, unpaginated or print, paginated); of these, 1,940, or 76 percent are refereed.
+Of the 1,178 conference related items (proceedings, papers, posters), 549, or 46 percent, are refereed.
+Additional kinds of documents are also represented in E-LIS, such as theses (133), book chapters (119), and others.

-About two thirds of the documents are in Spanish (1,720 documents), or English (1,665), with the remaining documents scattered over a wide variety of languages, predominantly European languages, (e.g. Italian - 639, German - 113, Polish - 34, Chinese - 42).
+About two-thirds of the documents are in Spanish (1,720 documents), or English (1,665); the remaining documents represent a wide variety of languages, predominantly European languages, e.g., Italian (639), German (113), Polish (34), Chinese(42).

-There are several open access archives in Library and Information Studies.
-With over 5,000 documents, E-LIS is the largest by far, and is growing rapidly.
-E-LIS growth is highlighted as particularly noteworthy in E-LIS Editor Morrison's December 2006 update to The Dramatic Growth of Open Access1, with a growth in the last quarter of 2006 equivalent to a 55% annual growth rate.
+There are several Open Access archives in Library and Information Studies, but with over 5,000 documents, E-LIS is the largest by far and is growing rapidly.
+The growth of E-LIS is highlighted as particularly noteworthy in E-LIS Editor Morrison's December, 2006, update to The Dramatic Growth of Open Access, with a growth in the last quarter of 2006 equivalent to a 55 percent annual growth rate (last successful harvest: 2007-02-10T16:56:12Z; total records: 5,147).
+See Figure 1.